The Bang Calculus Revisited: The Type System

-\begin{proof} The soundness proof is straightforward by Lem.~\ref{l:wsr-bang} and Thm.~\ref{t:clashfree-bang}.
-Remark that the argument is simply combinatorial, no reducibility argument is needed.
-Moreover, unlike~\cite{EhrhardG16,GuerrieriM18}, there is no need to reason through any intermediate \emph{resource} Bang calculus.
+\begin{proof} The soundness proof is straightforward by Lemma~\ref{l:wsr-bang} and Theorem~\ref{t:clashfree-bang}.
+Observe that the argument is simply combinatorial, no reducibility argument is needed.
 For the completeness proof, we reason by induction on the length of the $\bangweak$-normalising sequence.
-For the base case, we use Thm.~\ref{t:clashfree-bang} which states that $\cfnrml{p}$ implies $p$ is $\SysBang$-typable.
-For the inductive case we use Lem.~\ref{l:se-bang}.
-The \emph{moreover} statement holds by Lem.~\ref{l:wsr-bang} and~\ref{l:se-bang}, and the fact that the size of the type derivation of $p$ is greater than or equal to $\wsize{p}$. \end{proof}
+For the base case, we use Theorem~\ref{t:clashfree-bang} which states that $\cfnrml{p}$ implies $p$ is $\SysBang$-typable.
+For the inductive case we use Lemma~\ref{l:se-bang}.
+The \emph{moreover} statement holds by Lemma~\ref{l:wsr-bang} and~\ref{l:se-bang}, and the fact that the size of the type derivation of $p$ is greater than or equal to $\wsize{p}$. \end{proof}